Hosanna: Other examples of modern usage

 Architect Frank Lloyd Wright famously used the word in his exclamation "Hosanna!
 A client!" after securing a commission, breaking a long, dry spell.

 In the 1969 Broadway musical 1776 the word is used repeatedly as part of the chorus of the song "Cool, Cool, Considerate Men".

 "Hosanna" is the name of one of the songs in the 1971 rock opera Jesus Christ Superstar.
 The song covers the entry of Jesus into Jerusalem on Palm Sunday.
 The message that Jesus conveys in this sequence is "There is not one of you that cannot win the kingdom, / The slow, the suffering, the quick, the dead."
 The crowd's Hosannas become progressively tinged with foreboding ("Hey JC, JC, won't you smile for me/fight for me/die for me").
 Their adoration is seen as a dangerous civil disturbance by the high priest Caiaphas, witnessing the event with members of the Sanhedrin and the Pharisees. ("Tell the rabble to be quiet/We anticipate a riot/This common crowd is much too loud.").
 There is also a reprise of the chorus when Jesus is sent to King Herod.

+The German musical collective Popol Vuh used the phrase to title their 1972 album Hosianna Mantra.

 A. R. Rahman composed the song "Hosanna" for the 2010 Tamil movie Vinnaithaandi Varuvaayaa.
 Here the word is used as an exclamation of joy when a man sees his beloved.
 The Catholic Secular Forum (CSF) objected to this song and asked film-makers Fox Star Studios to remove it from the final cut of the Hindi remake of the film, Ekk Deewana Tha.

 Paul McCartney's album New, released in 2013, features a song titled "Hosanna".
 Contextually, he uses the phrase as a cry for help in light of the world's current state of affairs.

 American comedians Tim & Eric use the phrase "blessed Hosanna" freely in their piece "Morning Prayer with Skott and Behr".